boogie-org/corral/README.md

 $ bin/Debug/netcoreapp3.1/corral ...
 ```

+> :warning: There is currently a know build problem with .NET Core and
+> GitVersionTask.
+The workaround is to set the environment variable
+> `MSBUILDSINGLELOADCONTEXT=1` and run `dotnet build-server shutdown`.

 Alternatively, Corral can be installed as a [.NET Core Global Tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools):
 ```console
 $ dotnet tool install --global Corral